mrankitvish/proxmox-bridge-nat/README.md

-# Linux Bridge Setup Guide
+# Virtual Network Setup Guide for Proxmox

-This guide will walk you through the process of setting up a Linux bridge and configuring network settings using a WebUI.
+This guide will walk you through the process of setting up a Linux bridge and configuring network settings using Proxmox WebUI.

-## Step 1: Create a Linux Bridge and Assign IP using WebUI
+## Step 1: Create a Linux Bridge and Assign IP using Proxmox WebUI

-1. Create a Linux bridge with the name `vmbr1` and assign it the IP address `10.0.0.1/24`.
+Create a Linux bridge with the name `vmbr1` and assign it the IP address `10.0.0.1/24`.

 ## Step 2: Edit /etc/network/interfaces